Accenture/mercury-nodejs/guides/CHAPTER-1.md

 The "ComposableLoader.initialize()" statement will load your user functions into the event loop.
 There is no need to directly import each module in your application.
 The "ComposableLoader" automates the loading.

-Configure the functions you want loaded in the resources/preload.yaml, see the examples/resources/preload.yaml for an example.
+Please configure the functions to be loaded in `src/resources/preload.yaml`.
-In the future annotations may be available in node as they are like below and preload.yaml will not be necessary.

 ### Business logic modules